sinusphi/uvnvpie/README.md

 ## What Works Today

 - Environment discovery from configurable root folders.
-- Package inventory per selected environment.
+- Package inventory for each selected environment.
 - Dependency Tree tab with live graph metadata from interpreter packages.
 - Requirements tab with generated preview, copy, and file export.
 - Security tab with live OSV vulnerability scan and detailed finding view.
-- Real `uv` command execution for package management actions in the main package toolbar.
+- Real `uv` command execution for package-management actions in the main package toolbar.
 - Streaming command output into the integrated console panel.
 - Project mode, Direct mode, and Auto Switch mode in the title bar.
 - Settings persistence via `tauri-plugin-store`.